james-alex/file_hasher/README.md

 A utility for hashing one or more files with the XXH3 hashing algorithm.

-`file_hasher` relies on the [xx3h](https://pub.dev/packages/xxh3) package.
+`file_hasher` relies on the [xxh3](https://pub.dev/packages/xxh3) package.

 ## About

-`file_hasher` works by splitting files into chunks, individually hashing each chunk with the [XXH3](https://github.com/Cyan4973/xxHash/) hashing algorithm, combining each hash with the existing digest with the bit-wise exclusive-or operator (`^`), and returning the result.
+`file_hasher` works by splitting files into chunks, individually hashing each chunk with the [XXH3](https://github.com/Cyan4973/xxHash/) hashing algorithm, then combining each hash with the existing digest with the bit-wise exclusive-or operator (`^`), and returning the result.

 The [FileHasher] utility class provides a method to hash individual files, [hash], as well as a method to hash multiple files, [smash], and their